microsoft/ignite25-LAB540-microsoft-purview-integration-with-microsoft-defender-xdr/LabInstructions.md

 3. Investigate incidents in Microsoft Defender XDR
 4. Run KQL queries to hunt for threats in Advanced Hunting
 5. Pull insider risk alert data through Microsoft Graph API
+6. Run and interpret results of a Data Security Investigation

 #### Task 1 – Learn how to share insider risk alerts with Microsoft Defender XDR